ietf-rats-wg/eat/draft-ietf-rats-eat.md

 2 - Restricted:
-: Entities at this level are not general-purpose operating environments that host features such as app download systems, web browsers and complex productivity applications.
+: Entities at this level are not general-purpose operating environments that host features, such as app download systems, web browsers and complex applications.
 It is akin to the secure-restricted level (see below) without the security orientation.
 Examples include a Wi-Fi subsystem, an IoT camera, or sensor device.